 However, you can prepare a brand new personal statement relevant for the new course you wish to apply for.
 This can be sent directly to the additional university.
 It is a good idea to contact them and indicate you have a revised statement to send.

 - Also, you can ask your referee to update their reference (they will have at least another two or three months of information on your progress to add to their original comments).

 - This should then be emailed to the university once you have submitted your Extra application.

 - Remember to include your UCAS application number so that your revised personal statement will be matched to the correct application.

-While UCAS Extra is not a major issue for most students and only a tiny fraction of students apply through Extra, it can be highly successful for some students who want a second chance and who do not want to wait until Clearing starts in July.
+While UCAS Extra is not a major issue for most students, and only a fraction apply through Extra, it can be highly successful for those who want a second chance and who do not want to wait until Clearing starts in July.

 Next page: Do I Apply This Year?